-Average outcomes for all Associate and Bachelor Degree participants in 2007-2008.

-+ Compared with a national turnover rate of 30%-40%
+Average outcomes for all Associate and Bachelor Degree participants in 2015-16. +Compared with a national turnover rate of 30% - 40%.

-The evidence is conclusive that teachers are helped to increase their level of education and compensation through the T.E.A.C.H. program and that, as a result, they remain as experienced teachers in their workplaces for longer periods of time.
+The evidence is conclusive that T.E.A.C.H. helps teachers increase their level of education and compensation.
+As a result, they become experienced teachers and remain with their employer for longer periods of time.